 The Corporation is related to Kasten as a director of the Corporation is also an officer of Kasten.
-Pursuant to the Agreement of Purchase & Sale regarding the Kasten assets, Kasten agreed to act as a bare trustee during the transitional period which primarily included receiving the monthly cash receipts from petroleum and natural gas sales and forwarding the monies to the Corporation.
-During 2016, the following additional transactions occurred with Kasten:
+Pursuant to the Agreement of Purchase & Sale regarding the Kasten assets, Kasten agreed to act as a bare trustee which primarily included receiving the monthly cash receipts from petroleum and natural gas sales and forwarding the monies to the Corporation.
+During 2017 and 2016, the following additional transactions occurred with Kasten: